puntawatsub/coding-marathon-1/src/components/ShoppingCart/self-assessment.md

 ## 1. Functionality
 - **Does the component meet the requirements?**
-  - [ ] Does it handle all the specified features (e.g., adding, removing, or updating books)?
+  - [yes] Does it handle all the specified features (e.g., adding, removing, or updating books)?
-        I used useState to store the input values and the list of items.
-        All inputs are controlled, with value and onChange.
-        I used .map() to show all items on the page.
-        I added add item and delete item functions.
-        I made a separate Item.jsx component to display each cart item.

-  - [ ] Are edge cases handled (e.g., empty inputs, duplicate entries)?
+  - [yes] Are edge cases handled (e.g., empty inputs, duplicate entries)?
-        I used required so users cannot leave important fields empty.
-        Duplicate items are allowed, which is fine for the given task.

-  - [ ] Are there any bugs or unexpected behaviors?
+  - [No] Are there any bugs or unexpected behaviors?
-        At the beginning there was an error of adding and deleting items.
-And fixed it accordingly.

       - **How well does the component integrate with other parts of the application?**
-  - [ ] Are props and state managed appropriately?
+  - [yes] Are props and state managed appropriately?
-        Props and state are handled well.
-The Item component gets the item and delete function without any problems.

 ## 2. Code Quality
 - **Readability**
-  - [ ] Is the code easy to understand for other developers?
+  - [yes] Is the code easy to understand for other developers?
-        My code is easy to read because the names are clear.

-  - [ ] Are variable and function names descriptive and meaningful?
+  - [yes] Are variable and function names descriptive and meaningful?
         The variable names are clear and meaningful.

 - **Reusability**
-  - [ ] Can the component or parts of it be reused in other parts of the application?
+  - [yes] Can the component or parts of it be reused in other parts of the application?
-        The Item component can be reused anywhere else in the app if needed.
-        The form structure can also be reused for other components.

 - **Comments and Documentation**
-  - [ ] Are there comments explaining complex logic?
+  - [No] Are there comments explaining complex logic?
-        The logic is simple and easy to follow, so many comments were not necessary.

   - [ ] Is there documentation for how to use the component?
         The code structure is clear enough without extra documentation.